geigev/docker-turn/README.md

 testing repo -- this should be updated when the coturn package is released into the main repo.

-If you would like to test the file only locally, remove network_mode = "host" from the docker-compose.yml file.
+If you would like to test the file only locally, remove `network_mode = "host"` from the docker-compose.yml file.

-The entry command is Turn-Rest API and time-limited credentials.
+The entry command uses the Turn-Rest API and time-limited credentials.
 You must generate these credentials yourself.
 Doing this in node.js looks something like this: